CMU-MultiComp-Lab/mmml-course/_pages/syllabus.md

 presentation.
 By the submission time for the midterm assignment, students should have already implemented some of the state-of-the-art baseline models for their selected multimodal task and dataset.
-    - Peer feedback: Like the first assignment, students will be asked to watch the midterm presentation videos and share feedback.
+    - **Peer feedback**: Like the first assignment, students will be asked to watch the midterm presentation videos and share feedback.
 Each student will be assigned a subset of videos to watch.
 Feedback will also be given by instructor and TAs.